donutloop/trixie/README.md

-# Documentaion is comming soon
+# Documentation is coming soon